stablekernel/aqueduct/source/docs/http/request_and_response.md

 ### Decoding Request Bodies

-Every `Request` has a `Request.body` property.
-This object decodes the bytestream from the request body into Dart objects, and caches that decoded object for subsequent access.
+Every `Request` has a `body` property.
+This object decodes the bytes from the request body into Dart objects.
 The behavior for decoding is determined by the content-type header of the request (see the section on `CodecRegistry` later in this guide).
 When you decode a body, you can specify the Dart object type you expect it to be.
 If the decoded body object is not the expected type, an exception that sends a 400 Bad Request error is thrown.

 ```dart
 // Ensures that the decoded body is a Map<String, dynamic>